 Find out who will dominate the video market in 2025 in our comparative analysis of YouTube and Facebook.
 Explore the trends, statistics and strategies of the two social media giants to find out where content creators and consumers are headed.
 And don't miss our analysis of the forces at play and the opportunities ahead in the video landscape.

-Social platforms continue to reshuffle the deck, driven by the acceleration of artificial intelligence, increasingly varied video consumption behaviors and bold strategies orchestrated by the tech giants.
-At the top of the list, YouTube and Facebook are the focus of most attention, embodying the fierce battle for leadership in the global video market.
-Between the transformation of uses, the explosion of advertising investment and major technological innovations, the year 2025 reveals a totally transformed digital ecosystem.
-Advertisers, content creators and users alike are at the heart of this revolution, seeking to capitalize on the opportunities offered by these two titans.
-The impact will be felt far beyond the traditional boundaries of the social mediaThe video market is changing, affecting influencer marketing, e-commerce, engagement strategies and cultural habits.
-Through the prism of data, concrete use cases and innovations, this analysis details the distinctive strengths of YouTube and Facebook, revealing the mechanics that will shape the video market in 2025.
+Social platforms are constantly reshuffling the deck, driven by the acceleration of artificial intelligence, increasingly diverse video consumption behaviors, and bold strategies orchestrated by tech giants.
+At the top of the list, YouTube and Facebook command the majority of attention, embodying the fierce battle for leadership in the global video market.
+Between transforming usage, exploding advertising investments, and major technological innovations, the year 2025 reveals a completely transformed digital ecosystem.
+Advertisers, content creators, and users are navigating the heart of this revolution, seeking to take advantage of the opportunities offered by these two titans.
+The impacts are being felt well beyond the traditional boundaries of the social media, affecting influencer marketing, e-commerce, engagement strategies, and cultural habits.
+Through the prism of data, concrete use cases, and innovations, this analysis details the distinctive strengths of YouTube and Facebook, revealing the mechanisms that will shape the video market in 2025.

-- Facebook capitalizes on the virality of its short formats (Reels) and the power of the Meta ecosystem.
+- Facebook capitalizes on the virality of its short formats (Reels) and on the power of the Meta ecosystem.

 Platform | Active users (worldwide) | Average time per month | Dominant video type | Traffic generated (clicks to sites) |